DromnHell/Runku-ho/README.md

 ## Contribution

 Contributions are welcome !
-The RAG currently needs improvement as it does not perform well.
+The RAG needs improvement.
+But the current performance of the chat bot is probably due above all to data quality: as the French Ryzom wiki is collaborative and written by the community without much control, pages rarely follow a pattern, and content is often noisy, making data extraction difficult.

 ## Contact